 Last Sunday was my first introduction with the steep, gearless and quite frankly intimidating arete of Simbas Pride (E8 6b).
 I have had my eye on it for a while now, ever since I watched the video of Nathan clearly ecstatic to top out after the utterly comitting final move, quite rare for someone so cool headed when it comes down to these grit horror shows.
-After a few plays on the rope though I very quickly realised I would soon find myself in this exact position, the very prospect was scary.
+After a few plays on the rope though I very quickly realised I would soon find myself in this exact position.
 This is the worst part of headpointing, the part when you wish it was so desperate that you could just walk away, but it’s not desperate, and you know you will soon be on the sharp end.

 Already a fantastic day, it was about to get better.
 The shaded walls of the Northern Quarries at Burbage South hold an esoteric wall climb straight out of Consumed.
 French Kiss (E8 6b) takes the obvious flake and groove feature on mostly positive, perfect holds and is protected by two skyhooks and a laughable peg.
 Rarely dry and with the moves already figured by Nathan I take a look, getting them sussed myself.
 Before I know it my mind is back in the zone of anticipation, the novelty of a rope and lack of dynamic slaps now makes the notion of a lead feel almost relaxing in comparison.
 Knowing that the route may soon be wet again Nathan makes a smooth ascent, as do I (if I may say so myself) of this rarely climbed piece of esoteric grit.
 We felt it was probably closer to E7, as did Neil who loves his esoterica when he grabbed an ascent a few days later.